Judging the Paper by Its Cover: Affiliation Bias in Conference Admissions

 (awarded the 11th Giorgio Rota Best Paper Award)

 Tourism is an important, cross-cutting source of income and employment.
 As a potential tool for development, several governmental and intergovernmental initiatives have been put into place to foster tourism.
-We study the causal link between a mega cultural event, tourism and economic development exploiting the exogenous variation arising from the shortlisting, and subsequent nomination, to the 2019 European Capital of Culture.
-The title was awarded to Matera, a culturally-rich yet poorly connected and off-beat town in Southern Italy.
-By means of event study regressions and permutation tests, we compare changes in Matera to changes in other Italian cities unaffected by the policy.
-We find a boost in touristic presence, which then translates into a decrease in unemployment, an increase in income, firms and workers in industrial sectors even loosely connected with tourism and a remarkable hike in the real estate market.
-By analyzing the timing of these impacts, we find evidence of a spotlight effect: Matera starts benefiting from the event since the selection phase, even before being awarded the title, possibly due to increased media exposure.
-All in all, our findings suggest that the European Capital of Culture event could be a viable way for culturally endowed yet underrated destinations to showcase their attractions, in addition to a credible road to development.
+We study the causal link between hosting a mega cultural event, tourism and regional development.
+We document evidence of profound labour market and economic expansion exploiting the exogenous variation arising from the shortlisting and subsequent nomination to the 2019 European Capital of Culture.
+The title was awarded to Matera, a culturally rich yet poorly connected and off-beat town in southern Italy.
+Through a synthetic difference-in-differences approach, we compare Matera to other Italian cities unaffected by the policy.
+We find a boost in tourist presence, which translates into an increase in firms and workers in the hospitality and construction sector, a decrease in overall unemployment, an increase in income, nightlight activity, and a hike in the real estate market.
+By analysing the timing of these impacts, we find evidence suggestive of a spotlight effect whereby media exposure raises the city’s profile since the selection phase.
+All in all, our findings suggest that leveraging tourism through mega events like the European Capital of Culture can provide a credible pathway to development for culturally rich but underrated destinations, particularly those with higher-than-average local unemployment levels ready to be absorbed.

 Softening up while abroad.
 Soft skills and international student mobility